jundalisay/sp/content/en/superphysics/principles/definitions.md

 Supreme Entity | The Absolute Entity in active form in order to gain reality and be perceived Tao | the dharma in active flowing form
-Theism | a belief system that is based on the idea of the existence of a Supreme Entity Thought | A physicalized version of a metaphysical Idea, as a result of thinking Time | Gap between perceptions in general
+Theism | a belief system that is based on the idea of the existence of a Supreme Entity Thinking | the process of integration of external idea-nodes within the mind-node Thought | A physicalized version of a metaphysical Idea, as a result of thinking Time | Gap between perceptions in general
 Time Dilation | The increase of timespan within time